quadrophobiac/space-nemotoads/README.md

 plug in your arduino
 ```

+### Additional Install Instructions

+this repo has made changes to the johnny-five code lib/stepper.js

 ### Arduino Johnny Five Set Up
 `Upload File > Examples > Firmata > Standard Firmata to the Arduino Board for motor`
 Upload Configurable Firmata for Stepper - instructions [here](https://github.com/firmata/ConfigurableFirmata)